keepitsimple/boilerplate/docs/CACHING.md

 ## Caching

-There are several caching mechanism.
+There are some caching mechanism.
 They are essential to achieve faster build and execution times.

 ### Docker cache

-Docker caching is achieved by careful orderding and grouping of statements in container definitions (`Dockerfile`).
+Docker caching is achieved by careful ordering and grouping of statements in container definitions (`Dockerfile`).
 Docker caching works by caching each step in the Dockerfile; if the step does not change, the cached version is used.
 We try here to design the Dockerfiles in order to minimize cache invalidations: for example, we add the code at the very end of the build process (since the code changes frequently).